Oh no, not this topic! Are we really going to talk about grammar!?

 Not to mention that most modern language teaching methods for children encourage forgoing teaching any grammar rules in the class.
 This is because learning grammar will bog down the classes and add to their overall difficulty.

 So why do we still need to learn it?
+This blog introduces the three tales of the history of Chinese characters.

 The importance of learning grammar